sage-code/maj/verbs.md

 **examples:**

-* jo mh lavu'go = I'm wash myself
+* jo mh lavu'ga = I'm wash myself
-* tu te miru'go = you are looking at yourself
+* tu te miru'ga = you are looking at yourself
-* su se joku'go = he is playing
+* su se joku'ga = he is playing

 ## Interrogative

 To ask someone if is doing something you can use "ke" interrogative preposition.

 * ke faru tu?  = what are you doing?
-* tu leru'go?  = are you reading?
+* tu leru'ga?  = are you reading?

+**infinitive response**

+For infinitive response "si" and "pa" can be used as verb suffix.

+* jo si leru = I do read
+* jo pa leru = I do not read

+**specify time**

+The affirmative can be created with prepositions "si" and "pa".
+By using the preposition you can specify the time so the information is complete.

 **affirmative**

-The affirmative can be created with preposition "si" that means "yes":

-* jo leru jao    = then I read
+* si jo leru'ga  = yes I read now
-* si jo leru'go  = yes I read now
+* si jo leru'do  = yes I will read
-* si jo iko leru = yes I still read
+* si jo leru'be  = yes I have read

 **negative**

-In Maj any verb cab be negated in two ways: Using preposition or suffix "pa".
+* jo pa leru'ga = I'm not reading

-* jo pa leru'go = I do not read now
+* jo pa leru'do = I will not read
-* go jo leru'pa = now I do not read
+* jo pa leru'be = I have not read

 ## Conditional

-An action that was not realized is created using suffix "ra".
+An action that is not realized is created using suffix "ra".

 suffix: ra <= would have / should have

 * jo leru'ra da su mi lexu'pa = I would have read but he didn't let me
-* jo pa leru'bo kh su mi lexu'pa = I have not read because he do not let me
-* jo dovu leru, axa kh lesu'me en paqa = I have to read, so let me alone
+* tu leru'ra da tu te domu'be = You would have read but you have fall asleep

 ## Imperative